 Aside from providing qualitative results, we want to quantify the effectiveness of BPL in terms of how similar it is to its original examples.
 However, quantifying similarity in handwritten text is difficult.
-That is why we decide to run human study following simplified version of our task formulation which is given an original symbol (query) and 5 options, human subjects have to choose one option where they think that it match query.
+For this reason, we have run a human study following simplified version of our task formulation: Given an original symbol (query) and 5 options, human subjects have to choose the option that matches the query.
 In the experiment setup, 4 out of 5 options are BPL generated and a final option is ``Not Sure''.

-We set up 2 experiments to quantify the ``accuracy'' of generation for in-sample and out-of-sample generation.
+We set up 2 experiments to quantify the ``realistic''generation: in-sample and out-of-sample generation.
 Both experiments follow the same procedure in which we provide Amazon Mechanical Turk (AMT) workers a single symbol (a query) and ask them to find the most visually similar item to the query.
 In the first experiment, we pick the options generated from the query while for the second experiment options can be generated from any symbol but the query.
 The former experimentation will provide how accurate BPL is within in-sample distribution and the latter is how well it can match to the out-of-sample distribution.
-For each class, we have selected 5 original symbols and 2 BPL generated ones giving us 10 task per symbol.
-Both experiments are set up using AMT asking for 5 workers to answer for each question.
-In total, for each experiment we have 210 questions and 1050 answers from 5 unique human subjects.

-The results of our experiments can be found in Fig.~\ref{fig:human_study} which is an accuracy vs at least how many subjects found the correct option.
-In other words, we graph what is the accuracy of at least $n$ workers choosing the correct option.
-As can be deduced from Fig.~\ref{fig:human_study}, from at least 5 workers to at least 3 workers, there is a steady increase.
-Moreover, it is quite remarkable to observe an ad-hoc method that requires no training can still result in 22.9\% or 16.7\% accuracy for all workers correctly predicting.
+For each class, we have selected 5 original symbols and 2 BPL generated ones, giving us 10 task per symbol.
+Both experiments are set up using AMT, in which 5 workers had to answer each question.
+In total, for each experiment we have 210 questions and 1050 answers from 5 different human subjects.
+The results of these experiments are shown in Fig.~\ref{fig:human_study}.
+We show the accuracy vs at least how many subjects chose the correct option.
+In other words, we plot what is the accuracy of at least $n$ workers choosing the correct option.
+As it can be deduced from Fig.~\ref{fig:human_study}, from at least 5 workers to at least 3 workers, there is a steady increase.
+Moreover, it is quite remarkable to observe that an ad-hoc method that requires no training can still result in 22.9\% or 16.7\% accuracy for all workers correctly predicting.